coolaj86/foobar3000/README.md

 FooBar3000
 ===

-The world's most advanced HTTP Echo Server!
+The world's most advanced Echo Server!

+HTTP is supported.
+TCP and UDP are in the works.

 Installation & Usage
 ---